|

 Gyeongju – a short history

 As the capital of the Kingdom of Silla, Gyeongju became the center of Korean political and cultural life by 668 A.D.
-Records of Samguk Yusa, a medieval collection of historical accounts, legends, and folk tales, puts Gyeongju’s population at over 178.000 households, circa half a million inhabitants.
+Records of Samguk Yusa, a medieval collection of historical accounts, legends, and folk tales, put Gyeongju’s population at over 178.000 households, or approximately half a million inhabitants.

 The city was relegated to a secondary position after the formation of the Kingdom of Goryeo (935 – 1392); the new dynasty moved the capital to Kaesong (now in North Korea).

-Today Gyeongju is a major tourist spot, attracting 8-9 million visitors a year, including close to 1 million foreigners.
-The main points of attraction are related to the invaluable historical, architectural and cultural heritage of the Silla period.
+Today, Gyeongju is a prominent tourist spot, attracting 8-9 million visitors annually, including nearly 1 million foreigners.
+The main points of attraction are related to the invaluable historical, architectural, and cultural heritage of the Silla period.

 What to do and see in Gyeongju on a day trip from Busan